-Where: Start & finish in Lot A near White Pine Beach in Belcarra Regional Park, near Port Moody, BC
+Where: Start & finish at White Pine Beach in Belcarra Regional Park, near Port Moody, BC

 Race Day Schedule: